In Part 1 I showed you how to choose what type of cloth diapers to buy and my favorite way to store dirty cloth diapers- in a wetbag.

 Clothes and cloth diapers should not smell dirty at all after you wash them.
 Period.

-What it does mean is that natural detergent has not worked for me over the last 3 1/2 years when I have lived in areas of very hard water.
+What it does mean is that natural detergent has not worked for me when I have lived in areas of very hard water.

 And I know there are many of you who are struggling with issues and the common denominator is always detergent.